 Unlock some of the value tied up in your home.
-An equity release plan allows homeowners aged 55-95 to access some of the cash locked in the value of their home.
+An equity release plan allows homeowners aged 55 or over to access some of the cash locked in the value of their home.

 Better quality of life